“Innovations in Care Delivery” Conference

 After graduating from University of Michigan Medical School and completing Family Medicine residency training at Henry Ford Health System in Detroit, he served on the faculty of the Henry Ford Family Practice Residency and was Director of the Southwest Georgia Family Practice Residency prior to joining Geisinger.

-Bruce H. Hamory, MD, FACP, is Executive Vice President, Managing Partner, Geisinger Consulting Services for Geisinger Health System.
+Bruce H. Hamory, MD, FACP is Executive Vice President, Managing Partner, xG Health Solutions powered by Geisinger.
 He leads Geisinger’s efforts to extend its innovations in healthcare delivery and payment to other groups and health systems.
 He is a nationally known speaker on care redesign for value and improved quality.

 As Geisinger’s System Chief Medical Officer from 1997 to 2008, he led the growth of a 535-physician multi-specialty group practice to 750 physicians in 40 locations serving 41 counties and the three Geisinger hospitals.
 He oversaw the installation of an advanced EHR, led the development of a physician compensation model incorporating pay for performance, and a reorganization from discipline-based departments to a service line operating structure.
 Other responsibilities included compensation, quality and performance improvement, credentialing, clinical operations, capital planning, as well as education and research for the health system.

 Before joining Geisinger, Dr. Hamory was Professor of Medicine and Associate Dean for Clinical Affairs at Penn State.
 He was Executive Director of Penn State’s University Hospitals and Chief Operating Officer for Penn State’s Milton S. Hershey Medical Center.